 This policy aims to:

-Minimise the disruption to students’ education and the delivery of the curriculum.
+Minimise the disruption to pupils’ education and the delivery of the curriculum.

-Ensure provision is in place so that all students have access to high quality learning resources.
+Ensure provision is in place so that all pupils have access to high quality learning resources.

-Protect students from the risks associated with using devices connected to the internet.
+Protect pupils from the risks associated with using devices connected to the internet.

 Protect staff from the risks associated with using devices connected to the internet

-Ensure staff, parent, and student data remains secure and is not lost or misused.
+Ensure staff, parent, and pupil data remains secure and is not lost or misused.

 Ensure robust safeguarding measures continue to be in effect during the period of remote learning.